Merci93/AirBnB-Listings-Poland/README.md

 # AirBnB_Listings_in_Poland
-An analysis of [AirBnB](https://www.airbnb.com) price listing in Poland's major cities during for a duration of six months starting from August 2023.
+An analysis of [AirBnB](https://www.airbnb.com) price listing in Poland's major cities for a duration of six months starting from August 2023.
 The data used for this analysis was scraped out of AirBnB webpage, specifically for select 16 cities in Poland which includes but might not be limited to:
 1. Warsaw
 2. Wrocław
 3. Katowice